litestar-org/litestar/docs/usage/security/abstract-authentication-middleware.rst

        assert isinstance(user, User)
        assert isinstance(auth, Token)

-And if you'd like to exclude individual routes outside those configured:
+And if you would like to exclude individual routes outside those configured:

 .. code-block:: python